leonar15/3D-Printing-Quickstart/README.md

 A resource for the novice getting started with 3D filament printers

 ## Things to keep in mind
-- 3D printers are **not** like 2D paper printers.
+- **Embrace tinkering:** 3D printers are **not** like 2D paper printers.
 There's a lot more that can go wrong.
-Embrace tinkering.
+- **Embrace imperfection:** Most prints will have small issues (stringing, small blobs, etc).
+Cleaning them up is part of the process
+- **Test prints:** Make small test prints before tackling largers projects.
+Learn & adjust from all prints
+- **Don't change too many parameters at once.**
-- Take it easy!
-It's a cool technology with incredible potential.
+- **Take it easy!** It's a cool technology with incredible potential.
 Don't get frustrated if things aren't immediately perfect.
-- **Don't change too many parameters at once.**
-- Make small test prints before tackling largers projects.
-Learn & adjust from all prints
-- Embrace imperfection.
-Most prints will have small issues (stringing, small blobs, etc) and it's part of

 ## Setting up & maintaining your printer
 - Make sure bearings are not too loose or tight